sayoadesokan/sayoadesokan/README.md

 <h1 align="center">Hi 👋, I'm Adesokan Adesayo</h1>
-<h3 align="center">I'm a backend engineer who loves taking on the toughest of builds and turning them into elegant, efficient, and easily scalable projects.
-Whether it's building robust APIs or optimizing database performance, I'm always up for a challenge and dedicated to delivering top-notch results.</h3>
+<h3 align="center">I'm a backend engineer.</h3>

-- 🔭 I’m currently working on [a digital financial solution with the goal of offering digital financial solutions to the 'unbanked'.](https://ill-pink-bullfrog-coat.cyclic.app/)
+- 🔭 I’m passionate about technology for change & inclusion.

 - 🌱 I’m currently learning **how to build better and more efficient software, prioritize clean code, adopt best practices for testing and optimization, stay current with industry trends, to deliver the best possible user experience**